arthurmello/real-estate-forecast/README.md

 The Jupyter notebook already contains all the necessary information, so there is no need to run it.

-To launch the application, you must first install the necessary libraries with the command $ pip install -r requirements.txt.
+To launch the application, you must first install the necessary libraries with the command `$ pip install -r requirements.txt`.
 Then, in the "app" folder, launch the application with the python app.py command.
 It will therefore be accessible from the URL http://localhost:5000/.

 The application is used to estimate the value of a property (apartment or house).
 Once launched, to use it, you must enter the following information: